'Veilchenblau' rose Description

 Climber, Hybrid Multiflora, Polyantha, Cl., Rambler.

 Violet, white streaks, stripes, flecks, white center, yellow stamens.
 Moderate, green apple, lily of the valley fragrance.
 Average diameter 1.5".
-Small, semi-double (9-16 petals), cluster-flowered, in large clusters, cupped-to-flat bloom form.
+Small to medium, semi-double (9-16 petals), cluster-flowered, in large clusters, cupped-to-flat bloom form.
 Once-blooming spring or summer.

 Tall, climbing, thornless (or almost).
 Large, glossy, light green foliage.